ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 The outermost layer is the **Web** layer.
 This layer is resposible for delivering the application to the user.
 It uses ASP.NET Core to handle HTTP requests and is responsible for rendering the pages.
 Furthermore, it has the application's entry point, the `Program` class, which is responsible for configuring the application and starting the server.

 ## Architecture of deployed application

 ![Client-server model of Chirp](./images/deployed-app.png){width=80%}

 1. Microsoft Azure Server:
-    - The application server is hozted on Azure App Service.
+    - The application server is hosted on Azure App Service.
     - It handles incoming requests, logic and interactions with the database.
 2. User Interaction:
     - Users interact with the application through their browser